onap/vnfrqts-requirements/docs/Chapter5.rst

 property ‘network’ parameter **MUST** be declared as type: ‘string’.

-R-62983 When the VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ is attaching to an external network, the ‘network’ parameter name **MUST**
+R-62983 When the VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ is attaching to an external network, the ‘network’ parameter name **MUST**:

 - follow the naming convention ‘{network-role}_net_id’ if the Neutron network UUID value is used to reference the network